tocalabs/toca-docs/src/reporting/reporting.md

 **Deleting Job Data** - Jobs can be deleted individually by selecting the checkboxes and pressing 'delete selected'.
 Jobs selected in this way will not be permanently deleted and may still appear as greyed out in your jobs list if 'show deleted jobs' is set to true.

 Greyed out jobs will be shown as 'awaiting deletion' and will only be permanently deleted once the schedule you have set is executed.

+**Notes On Multiple Selection** - Deleting, re-running and cancelling jobs via the checkboxes are enabled/disabled based on the jobs selected, however for ease of use we allow mixed selection and only execute the request on selected jobs if it makes sense.
+As an example, Only a Running or Queued job may be cancelled, so if you select a running job and a completed job, pressing 'Cancel jobs' will only submit the running job to be cancelled.

+Re-running multiple jobs will queue with a slight delay between each job, and in the order they were selected.
+If the 'all items' checkbox was used to select all jobs on the page, the jobs will be queued from order of top to bottom.

 **Downloading Job Report Data** - Pressing the 'Download report' button will download a CSV to the users machine which will contain the data of every job which adheres to the current query.